jon077/Napolean/README.md

 The animals band together and build the windmill.
 During this world, the "Commandments of Animalism" are emphasised as the animals build the windmill.
-Napolean is faced with fun physics problems and puzzles to climb the hill.
+Napoleon is faced with fun physics problems and puzzles to climb the hill.

 Upon reaching the top of the hill, the windmill is put into operation and the "All animals are equal" sign on the barn is lit up with vintage light bulbs.